Learn about Nuremberg in a story-driven website for the mobile generation. All phased components are designed to scale as we secure funding.

 AN IMMERSIVE LEARNING EXPERIENCE AND VIRTUAL MUSEUM COMBINED

-We envision Courtroom 600 as the future, global hub for in-depth Nuremberg learning materials—a free resource for educators, students, and history enthusiasts in perpetuity.
+We envision Courtroom 600 as a storytelling platform that connects visitors to in-depth Nuremberg learning materials—a free resource for educators, students, and history enthusiasts in perpetuity.

 "WELCOME TO 1945" VIDEO